nixworks/public/news/2013/03/18/README.md

 ##### Chinese
 ### [China says that United States plans to bolster missile defences in response to provocations by North Korea would only intensify antagonism, and urges Washington to act prudently. ](/news/2013/03/18/china-says-that-united-states-plans-to-bolster-missile-defences-in-response-to-provocations-by-north-korea-would-only-intensify-antagonism.md)
-_Context: Chinese, North Korea, United States, Washington, D.C., missile defence_
+_Context: Chinese, North Korea, U.S., Washington, D.C., missile defence_

 ##### President of Argentina
 ### [Argentine President Cristina Fernandez de Kirchner appeals to Pope Francis for assistance in settling Argentina's dispute over the Falkland Islands with the United Kingdom. ](/news/2013/03/18/argentine-president-cristina-ferna-ndez-de-kirchner-appeals-to-pope-francis-for-assistance-in-settling-argentina-s-dispute-over-the-falkland.md)